symphorien/nixseparatedebuginfod/README.md

 - [`dwarffs`](https://github.com/edolstra/dwarffs) downloads debug symbols on the fly from a custom API provided by hydra.
 You won't get debug symbols for derivations compiled locally or on a custom binary cache.
 It also does not point `gdb` to the right place to find source files.
 - `nixseparatedebuginfod` supports all binary caches because it just uses the `nix-store` command line tool.
 It can serve sources files as well (see the section about limitations, though).
 This relies on `.drv` files being present or substitutable, but when this is not the case `nixseparatedebuginfod` can fall back to the same mechanism as `dwarffs` (no source).

+## Security

+Normal operation uses `nix-*` commands and is subject to the normal nix control of substituter trust and NAR signing.
+When the `.drv` file of a store path is not found, `nixseparatedebuginfod` will fall back to same API as `dwarffs`.
+It serves NARs with debug symbols without signatures.
+This means that `nixseparatedebuginfod` may add NARs from any `file`, `http` and `https` substituters (trusted or not) in the output of `nix show-config` to your store without checking signatures.

 ## Notes

 An indexation step is needed on first startup, and then periodically.
 It happens automatically but can take a few minutes.
 A cache is stored somewhere in `~/.cache/nixseparatedebuginfod`, and currently this cache can only grow.
 You can safely remove it, it will be recreated on next startup.